st3v3nhunt/dotfiles/doc/adr/0002-replace-travis-ci-with-github-actions.md

 [2019-11-13](https://github.blog/2019-08-08-github-actions-now-supports-ci-cd/).
 They are a thing that will have a long term future.
 It is likely GitHub Actions will become the default CI mechanism (and possibly more) for projects hosted on GitHub.
-Using them in this repo which has a very basic use case will provide some exposure to the service.
+Using them in this repository which has a very basic use case will provide some exposure to the service.

 ## Decision